-- 7.1 Recordings that are not relevant to an active investigation, or a police conduct complaint against this agency or an officer of this agency must be kept the date it was created plus thirty days. - 7.1.1 Recordings that contain evidence of incidents are retained until the case is solved, closed, and litigation ends.
+- 7.1 Recordings not relevant to an active investigation a formal complaint against this agency or an officer of this agency must be kept the date it was created plus thirty days1. - 7.1.1 Recordings that contain evidence of incidents are retained until the case is solved, closed and litigation ends.
 [MCL 780.316]

-&lt;sup>1 State of Michigan General Retention Schedule #11 Local Law Enforcement 11.057 - Audio and Video Recordings
+1 State of Michigan General Retention Schedule #11 Local Law Enforcement 11.057 - Audio and Video Recordings